The Willing Equine

 APHA Buckskin Mare

 Tiger started off life on a ranch in Texas and then made her way to a training barn where, from what I can gather, she was intended to be a barrel racer.
 However, due to her sensitive nature and the all too common rough methods used during training, she quickly became frightened of humans.
-Behaviors such as bucking and rearing under saddle became an every day occurrence, refusing to be caught, shying away from a raised hand, and many nervous habits such as muscle twitches.
-To be honest though, I couldn't see any of this when I met her for the first time.
+Behaviors such as bucking and rearing under saddle became an everyday occurrence, refusing to be caught, shying away from a raised hand, and many nervous habits such as muscle twitches.
+To be honest, I couldn't see any of this when I met her for the first time.
 All I knew was that this "gorgeous reject barrel racer with no name" was coming home with me.
 And so began a major transformation in my horsemanship journey.

 Though every horse throughout my life has taught me a tremendous amount, Tiger was pivotal in changing the way I approached horse training.
-It took me awhile to figure out, but gradually I realized that undoing seven years of traumatic training wasn't going to happen by applying more pressure and correction.
-Traditional or natural horsemanship training methods just weren't going to remedy the deep seeded issues humans had caused this horse.
+It took me a while to figure out, but gradually I realized that undoing seven years of traumatic training wasn't going to happen by applying more pressure and correction.
+Traditional or natural horsemanship training methods just weren't going to remedy the deep-seated issues humans had caused this horse.
 Sure, I could force her to be obedient, but riding a frightened suppressed horse isn't my idea of a healthy partnership.
-Instead I wanted a willing partner that desired to do everything asked of her because I understood her, and offered her consistency, reliability, and a positive environment.
+Instead, I wanted a willing partner that desired to do everything asked of her because I understood her, and offered her consistency, reliability, and a positive environment.

 Shesa Spittin Image aka "Pumpkin"